natcap/invest.users-guide/source/coastal_protection.rst

 If you have a muddy substrate (valid for marshes and mangroves), you have to provide sediment dry density as well as erosion constant values.
 However, because this information is quite difficult to obtain without site-specific data, we provide you with default data for those two variables.
 Please bear in mind that although using default data helps you get a sense of the difference in bed scour that your site might experience, it is important to enter accurate data if you want accurate results.

 **Management Action:**  Here you have to specify the types of natural habitats present at your site, their location and physical characteristics.
 Also, you have to indicate how they will be affected by your management action.

+.. figure 16

 .. figure:: ./coastal_protection_images/WM_MgmtAction.png
    :align: center
    :figwidth: 500px

 1. **Vegetation**:  you can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
 You can treat coastal forests as mangroves.
 For each vegetation type, you need to indicate a representative height, stem diameter and stem density.
-See Figure :ref:`NatHabChar` for a definition of those terms,and see Figure :ref:`SampleValues` for sample values of these characteristics for seagrass, marshes, and mangroves.
+See Figure 17 for a definition of those terms,and see Figure 18 for sample values of these characteristics for seagrass, marshes, and mangroves.
 You also need to indicate the distance of their landward and seaward edges from the shoreline (X=0).
 In our convention, positive X point offshore, and negative X point landward.
 So all vegetation in inter- and supra-tidal regions will have negative X positions.
 Finally, you will have to indicate how they are affected by your management action:

    + If vegetation is removed, enter “Rmv”, and we will consider it gone after your management action occurs.